The Material: The Most Important Part of a Seal

 Choose the Right Material Out of Numerous Compounds

 Different applications and industries place specific demands on the seal and consequently also on the material.
 Thus, it is important to know which material is suitable for the application right from the selection of the seal.
 Whether high or low temperatures, strong or weak pressures, media to be sealed, cleaning agents - the demands on the materials are high and so is our ambition to work closely with you to find the best sealing solution for your application.
-Read here about the various properties and applications of the individual sealing materials in industrial-standard quality.
-Our experts will be happy to help you find the right seal in the right material for your application.
+Read here about the various properties and applications of our Dichtomatik sealing materials fulfilling common industrial standards and being sourced from external partners.

 Would you like to find out whether the materials you have selected are suitable for the (process) media prevailing at your site?
-Find out easily - with the Resistance Tools from Freudenberg Sealing Technologies.
+Find out easily – with the Chemical Resistance Guide from Freudenberg Sealing Technologies.

 Good Resistance to Ozone and Weather

 EPDM is resistant to hot water, steam and cleaning agents and glycol-based brake fluids (for which we recommend special quality).
 Peroxide-crosslinked materials are used in the food industry, in contact with drinking water and in the sanitary sector and also have the respective approvals and certificates.
 Compared to sulfur-crosslinked compounds, these have a wider temperature range and a significantly better compression set value: